 Whimsical items such as Chinese foo dogs, delicate bird figurines, and classic blue and white pottery combine beautifully to create an enchanting mantel display.
-The reason a robust display like this works is because the items connect with each other through their light and playful themes, not to mention the colors compliment each other.
+The reason a robust display like this works is because the items connect with each other through their light and playful themes—not to mention that the colors complement each other.
 The large mirror and pair of sconces enhance the look with their gold finishes and light and airy motifs.

 18 of 21

 Bright and Bold Mantel Decor

 This mantel full of colorful accessories against a royal blue background dares you to sit up and take notice.
 When the wall color is so intense, play off of it by accessorizing your mantel with complementary colors and strong shapes.
 In this case, the red pops right out, while the sunburst mirror is a great statement piece that grabs your attention and holds onto it.